 2.1 Experimental site and soil characteristics

-The field experiment was conducted during the summer season November, 2024–March, 2024 at the Horticultural Farm of Sher-e-Bangla Agricultural University, Dhaka, Bangladesh (23°46′ N latitude, 90°22′ E longitude; elevation ≈ 8 m above sea level).
+The field experiment was conducted during the summer season see previous comment at the Horticultural Farm of Sher-e-Bangla Agricultural University, Dhaka, Bangladesh (23°46′ N latitude, 90°22′ E longitude; elevation ≈ 8 m above sea level).
 The site is located within Agro-Ecological Zone (AEZ) 28 and is characterized by a subtropical monsoon climate with high temperature and humidity during the cropping period.

 Prior to transplanting, composite soil samples were collected from the plough layer (0–20 cm depth), air-dried, ground, and passed through a 2 mm sieve.
 Soil physicochemical properties were determined following standard analytical procedures.
 Soil texture was analyzed using the hydrometer method (Bouyoucos, 1962); pH was measured in a 1:2.5 soil–water suspension (Jackson, 1973); organic matter was determined by the Walkley–Black method (Walkley and Black, 1934); total nitrogen by the Kjeldahl digestion method (Bremner and Mulvaney, 1982); available phosphorus by the Olsen method (Olsen et al., 1954); exchangeable potassium using ammonium acetate extraction (Black, 1965); and available sulfur by the turbidimetric method (Chesnin and Yien, 1951).
 The initial soil characteristics are presented in Table 1.